-Question: I am 41 years old and my partner is 56 years old.
+Q: I am 42 years old and my partner is 57 years old.
 We have a very big mortgage as we are both the casualties of wealth destroying divorces and single parenthood!
-Thus we intend to pay off our mortgage before putting more into our superannuation.
-Can I transfer part of my superannuation to his fund now as I have much more working life ahead of me, so that he can at least be getting the benefit of compounding?
+We intend to pay off our mortgage before putting more into our superannuation.
+Can I transfer part of my superannuation to his fund now, as I have much longer working life ahead of me, so that he can at least be getting the benefit of compounding?
 I know this can be done in divorce settlements so I assumed may be superannuation assets can be shifted around within a marriage as well?

-Before I answer your question in more detail, I will briefly outline the contributions caps that you refer to in your question.
+Before I answer your question in more detail, I will briefly outline the contributions caps that apply to superannuation contributions.

-Australians wanting to make additional super contributions to their super accounts can make two types of super contributions – concessional and non-concessional.
+Australians wanting to make additional super contributions to their super accounts can make two types of super contributions – concessional contributions and non-concessional contributions.

-Concessional contributions include compulsory employer (Superannuation Guarantee contributions), additional employer contributions, additional contributions made under a salary sacrifice arrangement or tax-deductible super contributions.
+Concessional contributions: Concessional contributions include compulsory employer contributions (Superannuation Guarantee), additional employer contributions, additional contributions made under a salary sacrifice arrangement or tax-deductible super contributions.

-I explain the contribution rules in more detail in the following SuperGuide.com.au articles:
+I explain the contribution rules in more detail in the following SuperGuide articles:

 An individual cannot split non-concessional contributions with his or her spouse, but an individual can split concessional (before-tax) contributions with a spouse provided that the super fund the individual belongs to permits contribution splitting.
 The practical effect of such a split is that 85% of the contribution reaches the spouse account because super funds deduct the 15% contributions tax before splitting.